-Obesity is a chronic, multifactorial, relapsing disorder characterized by excess body weight and defined as a body mass index (BMI) of ≥ 30 kg/m2.
-Complications include cardiovascular disorders (particularly in people with excess abdominal fat), diabetes mellitus, certain cancers, cholelithiasis, metabolic dysfunction-associated steatotic liver disease, cirrhosis, osteoarthritis, reproductive disorders in men and women, psychologic disorders, and, for people with BMI ≥ 35, premature death.
-Diagnosis is based on BMI.
+Obesity is a chronic, multifactorial, relapsing disorder characterized by excess body weight and generally defined as a body mass index (BMI) of ≥ 30 kg/m2.
+Complications include cardiovascular disorders (particularly in people with excess abdominal fat), diabetes mellitus, certain cancers, cholelithiasis, metabolic dysfunction-associated steatotic liver disease, cirrhosis, osteoarthritis, reproductive disorders in men and women, psychological disorders, and premature death.
+Obesity has been recognized as a complex disease, and the definition is evolving to include measurements of excess adiposity and objective criteria of altered organ function.
 Treatment includes lifestyle modification (eg, diet, physical activity, behavior), anti-obesity medications, and bariatric (weight-loss) surgery.

 (See also Obesity in Adolescents.)

-In the United States, obesity and its complications cause as many as 300,000 premature deaths each year, making it second only to cigarette smoking as a preventable cause of death.
+In the United States, obesity and its complications cause as many as 500,000 premature deaths each year (5).
 Also, obesity is associated with greater job absenteeism, loss of productivity, and higher health care costs.
-The annual cost of health care in the United States related to obesity is estimated to be $150 billion.
+The World Obesity Federation estimates that by 2060, the economic impact of overweight and obesity will rise to over 3% of the gross domestic product globally, with greater stress on lower-resource countries (6).

 Etiology of Obesity